nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/document-publishing.md

 1. Optional: Create a version.
 1. Click **Publish**.

+{{#> callout type='info' }}

+Working with Renditions

+There are several renditions available for your publications.
+The list of renditions is configurable.
+If you select no rendition by selecting None in the list, it implies a publication of the document itself.

+Selecting Default rendition implies a format that depends of the document type, schemas and facets at the time of publication.

+{{/callout}}

 **To unpublish a document**:

 From the Publication tab of the document in the workspace, click **Unpublish** on  the publication you want to revert.

 To revert all the publication of this document, click **Unpublish All**.

 {{!
 Don't put anything here. }}